Parcel 45 Wildlife Management Area

 How We Manage

-Like most of the state's Wildlife Management Areas, Parcel 45 WMA is managed by DEC's Division of Fish, Wildlife and Marine Resources for wildlife conservation and wildlife-associated recreation (hunting, trapping, wildlife viewing/photography).
+Like most of the state's Wildlife Management Areas, Parcel 45 WMA is managed by DEC's Division of Fish and Wildlife for wildlife conservation and wildlife-associated recreation (hunting, trapping, wildlife viewing/photography).
 Funding to maintain and manage this site is provided by the Federal Aid in Wildlife Restoration or "Pittman-Robertson" Act, which is acquired through excise taxes on sporting arms, ammunition and archery equipment.

 In the open field and along the sandy access road grows the wild blue lupine.
 Lupine is the only food plant of the Karner blue caterpillar.
 Eggs are glued by adult females to the underside of lupine leaves or stems.
 In seven days they hatch as small, pea green caterpillars, exactly the color of the lupine leaf.
 They eat partly through the leaf, leaving translucent spots and producing a sweet secretion which attracts ants that perhaps protect it from predators and parasites.
 The larva grows 30 days before pupating.
 The adults are able to feed on the nectar of several other species.